jakub-sdlk/WSO/README.md

 # WSO
 Workout Stats Online
-Record your achievments with Workout Stats Online Workouts, Sets, Exercises, Personal Records - all together in one app.
+Record your achievments with Workout Stats Online. <br>
+Workouts, Sets, Exercises, Personal Records - all together in one app.

 See the ap in action at: https://jakubsdlk.pythonanywhere.com/